hirosystems/clarinet/docs/how-to-guides/how-to-set-up-local-development-environment.md

 ```

 This command creates a new directory and populates it with boilerplate configuration and testing files.
 The `toml` files
-located in the `settings` directory control the Clarinet environment.
+in the `settings` directory control the Clarinet environment.
 For example, the `Devnet.toml` file contains
-definitions for wallets in the local REPL environment, and their starting balances (in STX).
+definitions for wallets in the local REPL environment and their starting balances (in STX).

 ```toml
 ...